Ukraine's Zelenskyy: Any Russian victory could be perilous

 Trump's likely Republican rival, Florida Gov. Ron DeSantis, also suggested that defending Ukraine in a "territorial dispute" with Russia was not a significant U.S. national security priority.
 He later walked that statement back after facing criticism from other corners of the GOP.

-Zelenskyy didn't mention the names of Trump or any other Republican politicians — figures he might have to deal with if they prevailed in 2024 elections.
-But he did say that he worries the war could be impacted by shifting political forces in Washington.
+Zelenskyy didn't mention the names of Trump or any other Republican politicians — figures he might have to deal with if they prevail in 2024 elections.
+But he said he worries the war could be impacted by shifting political forces in Washington.

-“The United States really understands that if they stop helping us, we will not win,” he said in the interview.
-He sipped tea as he sat on a narrow bed in the cramped, unadorned sleeper cabin on a state railway train.
+"The United States really understands that if they stop helping us, we will not win," he said.

-The president's carefully calibrated railroad trip was a remarkable journey across land through a country at war.
-Zelenskyy, who has become a recognizable face across the world as he doggedly tells his side of the story to nation after nation, used the morale-building journey to carry his considerable clout to regions close to the front lines.

 "We can't lose the steps because the war is a pie — pieces of victories.
 Small victories, small steps," he said.